 Pursuant to ASC 810, when the Company enters into a purchase agreement to acquire land or lots from an entity and pays a non-refundable deposit, the Company has concluded that a variable interest entity ("VIE"), for which consolidation is required, may be created because it is deemed to have provided subordinated financial support that will absorb some or all of an entity's expected losses if they occur.
 For each VIE, the Company assesses whether it is the primary beneficiary of the VIE and thus must consolidate the entity by first determining if it has the ability to control the activities of the VIE that most significantly impact its economic performance.
 Such activities include, but are not limited to, the ability to determine the budget and scope of land development work, if any; the ability to control financing decisions for the VIE; the ability to acquire additional land into the VIE or dispose of land in the VIE not under contract; and the ability to change or amend the existing purchase contract with the VIE.
 If the Company is determined not to control such activities, it is not considered the primary beneficiary of the VIE.
 If it does have the ability to control such activities, it will continue the analysis by determining if it is expected to absorb a potentially significant amount of the VIE's losses or, if no party absorbs the majority of such losses, if it will benefit from potentially a significant amount of the VIE's expected gain.
 If the Company determines that it is the primary beneficiary of the VIE, it will consolidate the VIE in its financial statements and reflect such assets as "Real estate not owned" and the related liabilities as "Liabilities related to real estate not owned."
-At November 30, 2018 and May 31, 2018, no purchase contracts or investments in unconsolidated entities were determined to require consolidation under ASC 810.
+At February 28, 2019 and May 31, 2018, no purchase contracts or investments in unconsolidated entities were determined to require consolidation under ASC 810.

 Pursuant to ASC 470-40, if a buying entity participates in an arrangement in which it is economically compelled to purchase land, then the entity is required to consolidate such an arrangement.
 From time to time, the Company enters into arrangements in which it identifies lots that it desires to purchase, finds an investor to purchase the lots and then enters into option purchase agreements to acquire the lots in staged takedowns.
 In consideration for such options, the Company generally makes nonrefundable deposits.
 While the Company is generally not obligated to purchase the lots that are the subject of such agreements, it would forfeit the remaining deposits if the lots are not purchased.
-Although the Company is not obligated to purchase the lots under option unless it enters into a contract with specific performance obligations, if, at the reporting date, the Company will record "Real estate not owned" and the related liabilities as "Liabilities related to real estate not owned" in connection with such option purchase agreements.
+Although the Company is not obligated to purchase the lots under option unless it enters into a contract with specific performance obligations, if, at the reporting date, the Company believes that due to the terms of the purchase contracts it is compelled to purchase the lots under option, the Company will record "Real estate not owned" and the related liabilities as "Liabilities related to real estate not owned" in connection with such option purchase agreements.
 The Company has entered into two lot purchase agreements with two separate unaffiliated investor groups and has accounted for them pursuant to ASC 470-40.
-At November 30, 2018 and May 31, 2018, the Company recorded real estate not owned of \$39.5 million and \$51.1 million, respectively, related to the lot purchase agreements accounted for pursuant to ASC 470-40.
+At February 28, 2019 and May 31, 2018, the Company recorded real estate not owned of \$35.4 million and \$51.1 million, respectively, related to the lot purchase agreements accounted for pursuant to ASC 470-40.